-Ludwig Tuman is an international award-winning composer.
-He is also active as a performing pianist, music educator, producer and writer.
+Ludwig Tuman is an international award winning composer and a performing pianist.
+He is also active as a producer, teaching artist, and writer.

 The Choral Tales Project:

 Ludwig serves as Founder/Artistic Director and Composer for "Choral Tales," a project that brings together an expanding circle of artists, uniting choral music and narrative dance in a celebration of uplifting folk tales from around the world.

 2019 - Choral Tales music by Ludwig Tuman was selected for worldwide broadcast on World Radio Day, an annual event sponsored by UNESCO in partnership with the European Broadcast Union and many other broadcast unions around the world.
 The music was part of a package distributed by the event's organizers to some 2,000 participating radio stations in over 100 countries.
 2019 - All 3 Choral Tales pieces selected as Semi-Finalists in two separate Categories - Choral Music Composition and Music for Film/Dance - in The American Prize, a prestigious national competition in the performing arts.
 2018 - Grant for creative work from Build a Better World Foundation 2017 - Luxembourg Peace Prize, awarded to Club of Budapest, in which Ludwig participates as a composer 2017 - Grant for creative work from Nora Betyousef Foundation 2016 - Original choral work selected for performance by Chamber Choir of CSU, Long Beach 2015 - Commissions for creative work in the Choral Tales Project 2014 - Grant for creative work from The Arts Collaborative (California) 2014 - Grant for creative work from Wings to the Spirit Foundation (Florida) 2013 - Grant for creative work from Artists Building Capacity as World Citizens (New Hampshire)